Bikeman868/NPL/docs/SYNTAX.md

 }
 ```

 In function calls you need a line break after each parameter value.
-When there are no parameters you can use `()` as follows:
+When there are no parameters you can use `()`. for example:

 ```npl
 const now = Date.now()